tbenthompson/3bem_config/README.md

 1. Install virtualbox.
 Go to the [virtual box website](http://virtualbox.org/).
 2. Install boot2docker.
 Go to the [Docker website](https://docs.docker.com/installation/mac/) and follow the directions there.
+3. If you want to be able to use GUI tools (matplotlib, etc) within the docker container, install XQuartz.
-3. Follow step 2 onwards from the Ubuntu section.
+4. Follow step 2 onwards from the Ubuntu section.

 ## Notes ##